Fiveable

 Entrepreneurs and existing businesses use a mix of approaches to come up with new product ideas:

 • Interviewing potential customers.
-Sitting down with real people and asking them open-ended questions about their frustrations.
-This gets you deeper insight than just guessing.
+Sitting down with real people and asking open-ended questions about their frustrations gives you deeper insight than guessing.

 • Surveying potential customers.
-Sending out questionnaires to lots of people at once.
-Surveys help you see if a problem is widespread or just one person's issue.
+Sending questionnaires to many people at once helps you see if a problem is widespread or just one person's issue.

 • Investing in market research.
 Studying industry reports, competitor data, and consumer trends to spot market gaps, places where customer needs aren't being met by existing products.

 • Experimentation.
-Trying things out, building prototypes, testing weird ideas.
+Trying things out, building prototypes, and testing ideas.
 Sometimes a company develops new capabilities just by tinkering and seeing what works.

 The Risks of Launching a New Product

 Bringing a new product to market is expensive and uncertain.
-Three big categories of resources get poured in before you ever earn a dollar back:
+Three categories of resources get used up before you earn a dollar back:

 • Financial resources.
 Money for research, materials, equipment, marketing, and salaries.
-This can range from a few hundred dollars for a small online business to billions for a new car model.
+This can range from a few hundred dollars for a small online business to far more for a large product.

 • Human resources.
 People.
-Employees, designers, engineers, salespeople.
+Employees, designers, engineers, and salespeople.
 Their time and skills cost wages and benefits.

 Here's the catch: there's no guarantee any of this pays off.
 The product might not generate enough revenue to cover the costs, let alone earn a profit.
-Plenty of well-funded products flop.
-Remember Quibi?
-It raised $1.75 billion and shut down in six months.
-Google Glass, the Amazon Fire Phone, New Coke.
-All backed by smart people with big budgets, all losses.
+Plenty of well-funded products fail, so resources alone do not guarantee success.

 Why Take the Risk Anyway?

 • The potential to earn future profits.
-If the product hits, the financial reward can be huge.
-One successful product can fund a lifetime of work or build generational wealth.
+If the product succeeds, the financial reward can be large.

 • The ability to pursue a passion.
-Plenty of entrepreneurs start businesses around things they love (food, music, fitness, fashion).
+Plenty of entrepreneurs build businesses around things they love, like food, music, fitness, or fashion.
 Turning a passion into a career is a strong pull, even when the financial odds are tough.

-Most entrepreneurs are driven by some mix of all three.
+Most entrepreneurs are driven by some mix of these.
 The risk is real, but so is the reason for taking it.

 The Entrepreneurial Design-Thinking Process

-Smart entrepreneurs don't just have an idea and immediately build a factory.
-They follow a process designed to test the idea before sinking a ton of money into it.
+Smart entrepreneurs don't have an idea and immediately build a factory.
+They follow a process designed to test the idea before sinking a lot of money into it.
 This is the entrepreneurial design-thinking process, and it has three main stages.

 Step 1: Identify and Validate a Problem, Need, or Want